content-island/astro-for-react-devs-workshop/01-real-project/08-experiencie-lab/README.md

 }
 ```

 Now let’s load the data from Content Island.
-This time, we’ll indicate that we want to load the nested collection.
+This time, we’ll indicate that we want to load the nested collection (includeRelatedContent flag set to true).

 We need to create a new file for the API call.

 _./src/pods/experience-collection/experience-collection.api.ts_